AlGepe/OmniSnippets_JS/docs/generalTips/migration/customJsForMigrators.rst

         return weight / (height * height);
     });

-With this code, we have made available to the engine a function called *calculateBMI*.
+With this code, we have made available to the engine a function called "calculateBMI".
 It takes two arguments, "weight" and "height", and returns the BMI according to the BMI formula.
 We can now use it in e.g. equations:

 `bmi = calculateBMI(weight, height)`

-This will create the variables "bmi", "weight", and "height" as normal.
+This will create the variables "bmi", "weight", and "height" in the calculator as normal.
-The crucial drawback is that this equation will not be omni-directional in the calculator, e.g. you could not enter "weight" and "bmi" to obtain "height".
+The crucial drawback: this equation will not be omni-directional in the calculator, e.g. you could not enter "weight" and "bmi" to obtain "height".

 If you find any custom functions defined in your migrated CustomJS revision, you should uncomment it so that the equations and conditions can be processed.
 Do not make changes to any such function unless you are sure of what you are doing.